Is the Legacy of Joe Carter Overrated?

-My very first Blue Jays experience just so happened to be the game where the Blue Jays won the pennant on October 3rd, 1993.
-Joe Carter's 34th home run of the season that game would ultimately be the game winner, and at that moment it solidified Carter as my baseball hero.
+My very first Blue Jays experience just so happened to be the game where the Blue Jays won the pennant on October 3rd, 1992.
+Joe Carter’s 34th home run of the season that game would ultimately be the game winner, and that moment solidified Carter as my baseball hero.

 Turns out I wasn’t alone, as he was voted the Quintessential Blue Jay in a survey here on Blue Jay Hunter last year.
 When I look back and think of the quintessential Blue Jay, undoubtedly the image of Joe Carter comes to mind.